biosustain/git-tutorial/README.md

 ### Steps

-- create a folder with an empty repository (default `examples`)
+- create a folder with an empty repository (default `examples` directly openend in VSCode on binder)
+- open instruction: `code-server ../README.md` (local computer: `code ../README.md`)
-- `git init` in console to initialize repo
+- `git init` in console to initialize repo (or via command palette "Git: Initialize Repository")
-- setup user.name and user.email
+- setup user.name and user.email (see above)
 - create files, stage them and see what files are created in `.git/objects`
 - commit files and check `.git/objects`
-- create branches and checkout `.git/refs` and `git/branches` folder
+- create branches and checkout `.git/refs` (`git/branches` is a legacy folder,see [here](https://stackoverflow.com/a/10398507/9684872))
 - look at `git/HEAD` (maybe `git/ORIG_HEAD` if it exists)

 > try to create your own fork, and try to lauch it on [mybinder](https://mybinder.org/)